Darrystic/Calculator/README.md

 - `README.md`: This file.

 ## License
 This project is for educational purposes and can be used freely.
-No warranty is provided.
+No warranty is provided."# ListOperations"